BlackWasp

 What is the Abstract Factory Pattern?

 The abstract factory pattern is a Gang of Four design pattern.
-This is a creational pattern as it is used to control class instantiation.
+This is a creational pattern, as it is used to control class instantiation.
 The abstract factory pattern is used to provide a client with a set of related or dependant objects.
-The "family" of objects created by the factory are determined at run-time according to the selection of concrete factory class made.
+The "family" of objects created by the factory is determined at run-time according to the selection of concrete factory class.

 In this situation, there are two types of object required, a packaging object and a delivery documentation object.
 We could use two factories to generate these related objects.
 The StandardPurchaseFactory may produce StandardPackaging and PostalLabel objects whilst the DelicatePurchaseFactory creates ShockProofPackaging and CourierManifest objects.